INFN-NA/puppet-fts/REFERENCE.md

 ### <a name="fts--database"></a>`fts::database`

-@summary: this class configures the fts database.
-Depending on the parameter choices it can build an fts server, create the database and the user, populate the tables and configure the firewall and selinux.
+@summary: this class can create and configures the mysql fts database.
+Depending on the parameter choices, it can create an mysql server, create and configure the fts database and the user, populate it with tables, add admins, and configure the firewall and selinux.

-(required) the root password for the mysql server

-(required) the name of the fts database

-(required) the hostname of the fts server

-(required) the name of the fts database user

-(required) the password of the fts database user

-(required) the list of the admin users for the fts database

-(optional) whether to configure the firewall or not

-(optional) whether to configure selinux or not

-(optional) whether to build the mysql server or not.
-Defaults to true.

 #### Examples